avrilcoghlan/Little-Book-of-SAGE/src/matrixtransformations.rst

 Rotation of a polygon
 ---------------------

-A rotation of a polygon, through an angle theta (radians) to the positive x-axis, can be obtained by multiplication by the matrix with rows (cos theta, -sin theta) and (sin theta, cos theta).
+A rotation of a polygon, through an angle theta (radians) anticlockwise, can be obtained by multiplying the matrix with rows (cos theta, -sin theta) and (sin theta, cos theta) by each point defining the polygon (for example, by each of the three points defining the vertices of a triangle).

 This means that we can define a function to perform such a rotation of a polygon: